Step 5: How to create a portfolio website that impresses hiring managers

 Your site will look something like this when you’re finished.
 The structure is all there—all you have to do is fill in the content, your own images, and set up the email contact forms to connect to your own email address.

 You can still get the free version of Wix, but I wouldn’t recommend it.
-Your personal branding could come across as cheap because of the of these factors:
+Your personal branding could come across as cheap because of these factors:

 An "unofficial" URL